brandon-daniels/Mediality-of-Teacher-Strikes/README.md

 ## How to navigate this repository
 This repository contains the code I used in Chapter 4 of my dissertation.
 I have seperated each step in my research process into seperate Jupyter workbooks.

+## Prepare Python environment
+In order to set up your environment to run the code, first install all requirements.
+I use conda.
+`
+conda env create -f environment.yml
+`
+But feel free to also use pip.
+`
+pip install -r requirements.txt
+`

 First, I obtained my data using the code in [TwitterScraping.ipynb](https://github.com/brandon-daniels/Mediality-of-Teacher-Strikes/blob/main/TwitterScraping.ipynb).
 This outputs a CSV file with the modest size of 57MB.
 I have not included this file in the repository in the case that someone deletes their tweets, so that it would not be permentantly recorded on this page.

 Second, I processed the data and created a set of exploratory data visualizations with the code in [RedForEd.ipynb](https://github.com/brandon-daniels/Mediality-of-Teacher-Strikes/blob/main/RedforEd.ipynb).